Vaibhav3M/Chicago-crime-analysis/README.md

 **Approach and corresponding technologies**

 In our project, we will deal with a big data set, so we need a technology that deals with big data processing efficiency.
-As Spark can do processing in-memory we will use it as our main framework.
-Below is the pipeline we will follow:
+As **Spark** can do processing in-memory we will use it as our main framework.
+We will also implement techniques thought in class : **k-fold crossvalidation, KNN and Random Forest**.<br/>  Below is the pipeline we will follow:
  - Data Pre-Processing
  - Exploratory analysis
  - Predictive analysis